nextstrain/cli/doc/development.md

 The development environment includes our dev tools (described below):

-    pytest           # runs doctests as well as mypy and flake8 mypy -p nextstrain.cli
+    pytest           # runs doctests as well as pyright and flake8 pyright
     flake8
     make -C doc livehtml